h8liu-archives/p8/README.md

 **Something New**

-So I just see run into some documents talking about how to write a LLVM backend for CPU0, which is a very simple ISA.
+So I just saw some (very prelimitary) documents talking about how to write a LLVM backend for CPU0, which is a very simple ISA.
 So, it might be just easier in the end to just write a simmulator for CPU0 (or something similar), and then we can leverage the large chunk of LLVM stuff, and compile C programs.

 Another way I am thinking about is to port tcc (A Tiny C Compiler), try to understand the code and rewrite it in my favourite golang, and by then, I will have a full fledged compiler that I can say that I understand how it works.

 Neither way has a huge learning curve, but comparing with the developing effort of writing a compiler from scratch, it might be worth trying.
+LLVM is a of course a huge trunk of code, but somehow modularized into reusable tools. tcc is in fact not that tiny anyway.
+I personally prefer tcc somehow because that allows you to have control on everything, rather than sit on a large chunk of modules that you don't (and probably never going to) understand how it works.

 **What is `m8`**